enowars/enowars8-service-onlyflags/documentation/README.md

 ## Vulnearbilities

+both exploits are shown in the `only_exp_*.py` files.

 ### 1st vuln in the proxy service

 An error in population of the `Proxy.UserCache` in the proxy server makes it possible to access the restricted service for a short period of time after the user registers.

-To fix it, a defender can just skip the upserting into the cache and directly reconstruct the access map.
+To fix it, a defender can just skip the upserting into the cache and construct the access map from scratch.

 ### 2nd vuln in the (open-)forum service (Shamir's secret censoring)